-13.1.
-Falcon Junior School will implement appropriate data security measures using policies, procedures and technologies to ensure and maintain the security of all personal data from the point of collection to the point of destruction.

-13.2.
-These security measures will be appropriate to the risks in processing personal data and will be consistent with the rights of the data subjects.

-13.3.
-These measures shall include as appropriate:

-- Measures and data access controls to ensure that the Personal Data can only be accessed by authorised personnel for the purposes agreed in the record of processing activity and outlined in Falcon Junior School privacy notice; - In assessing the appropriate level of security account shall be taken in particular of all the risks that are presented by processing, for example from accidental or unlawful destruction, loss, or alteration, unauthorised or unlawful storage, processing, access or disclosure of personal data; - The anonymisation, pseudonymisation and encryption of personal data; - The ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; - The ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident;
+- 13.1.
+Falcon Junior School will implement appropriate data security measures using policies, procedures and technologies to ensure and maintain the security of all personal data from the point of collection to the point of destruction. - 13.2.
+These security measures will be appropriate to the risks in processing personal data and will be consistent with the rights of the data subjects. - 13.3.
+These measures shall include as appropriate: - Measures and data access controls to ensure that the Personal Data can only be accessed by authorised personnel for the purposes agreed in the record of processing activity and outlined in Falcon Junior School privacy notice; - In assessing the appropriate level of security account shall be taken in particular of all the risks that are presented by processing, for example from accidental or unlawful

-Page 11 of 23

-- A process for regular testing, assessing, and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing of personal data; - Measures to identify vulnerabilities with respect to the processing of personal data in systems used to provide services to Falcon Junior School.
+- destruction, loss, or alteration, unauthorised or unlawful storage, processing, access or disclosure of personal data; - The anonymisation, pseudonymisation and encryption of personal data; - The ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; - The ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; - A process for regular testing, assessing, and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing of personal data; - Measures to identify vulnerabilities with respect to the processing of personal data in systems used to provide services to Falcon Junior School. - Adherence to an Acceptable Use Policy when using technology to ensure the security and confidentially of personal data when using all systems (including email) in all environments across Falcon Junior School. - Any email, messages or notifications should only be read a designated times of date and never in the vicinity of children, or other unauthorised individuals - Email classification should be in place, and emails flagged (or described in the subject line) as "Sensitve/Highly Sensitive" when appropriate.